John-Abbott-College/4A8-Notes/02_Documenting_Public_APIs.md

 # 🧩 Lab

-1. Write **XML documentation comments** for all public classes, fields, constructors, and methods in the project.
 1. Download the Hackathon code files.
 2. Create a new **C# Console App** with the solution name **Hackathon**.
 3. Add the **HackathonManager.cs** and the **HackathonProject.cs** files to the project.